2010 Lawrence Harrison Vineyard Napa Valley Cabernet Sauvignon

 Shockingly vibrant color for its age, deep ruby with a crimson rim.
 Pure and intense on the nose with black raspberry, cassis, mineral, and dried herbs.
 Juicy red fruits, teeming with vibrant freshness and ultrafine tannins on the ‘impossible to stop sipping’ palate.
 Elegant, complex and deep with cherry, chocolate and earth tones on the long lingering finish.
 A potentially perfect pairing would be pan-seared duck breast, with a balsamic glaze and mashed potatoes.

-Why is this Cabernet SO good, we kept wondering!
-And the more we read, the clearer the answer got.
-This is old school Napa Valley winemaking at its best.
-For starters, the winemaker is a Mondavi alumnus from the 1970s.
-It’s yet another phenomenally rich and highly acclaimed 2010, but done in a lighter, more restrained style than most.
+Why is this Cab SO good, we kept wondering!
+More we read, the clearer it got, Leo Joseph is old school Napa at its best.
+The winemaker is a Robert Mondavi alumnus from the 1970s when they rose to legendary status.
+It’s yet another phenomenally rich and highly acclaimed 2010, but done in a lighter, more restrained style.
 If you like classicists such as Heitz, Stag’s Leap or Corison, you will LOVE this beauty.
-Trust us, it’s pure, sublime, graceful Napa Cabernet as it always was meant to be.
+Pure, sublime, graceful Napa Cabernet as it always was meant to be.

 This wine is so under the radar that we had to dig into local newspaper articles to unveil the praise it deserves, while lengthy, the below excerpts are compelling reads.

 Dan Berger, Press Democrat, 2014 - An unknown, but great wine